Agya Koo on how his colleagues collapsed his marriage, regrets of not having kids abroad

-Kumawood actor, Kofi Adu, popularly known as Agya Koo, has once again opened up on issues pertaining to his first marriage, and rumours that he was in an amorous relationship with a UK-based woman while married to his first wife.
+Ghanaian actor, Kofi Adu, popularly known as, Agya Koo, has once again opened up on issues pertaining to his first marriage, and rumours that he was in an amorous relationship with a UK-based woman while married to his first wife.

 Agya Koo, whose 17-year-old marriage ended with his former wife, Akua Vic, in 2013, has said in spite of their tempestuous relationship, coupled with the fact that he constantly traveled outside the country, he never cheated or even had kids abroad.